TilelessMap/TilelessMap/README.md

 # noTile
 a map client for offline usage

+This info is dated, new will come.

+The project has had some progress.
+I have it working on Android and Linux.

 This is a project in a very early stage

 Licensce GPL v2